MaciejPadula/DeploymentCenter/README.md

 ## System Architecture

-## How to deploy it to your server?
+## How to deploy this solution to your server?

 You can use docker-compose for example:
 ```YAML